 Milwaukee area’s economy remained strong until 1932, when the Milwaukee Miracle” ended and two-thirds of the wage earners lost their jobs.
 Poverty became rampant as families lost their homes and went hungry.
 As bleak as the thirties were for Milwaukee, its municipal government shone during the Depression.
 The city started its own work relief programs as well as made creative use of the money it was getting from the federal government.
 However, despite Milwaukee’s successes, the Depression was a miserable time for most Americans, and many farmers lost their land as their farms were repossessed.
 Many small farms in Wisconsin were abandoned, and their owners moved to the cities.
 How many images of these times passed through our camera’s lens?

 Next, what can we discover about Robert Perrine?
-For anything genealogical, there is really only one group of people to consult: The Church of Jesus Christ of the Latter Day Saints, i.e., the Mormons.
+For anything genealogical, I’d usually suggest that you see this page.
+But there is really only one group of people to consult for this case: The Church of Jesus Christ of the Latter Day Saints, i.e., the Mormons.
 The church’s genealogical library in Salt Lake City is the world’s premier repository of family history data.
 Consulting their web site at FamilySearch.org reveals over the time period 1900 – 1970 in Wisconsin only one Robert O. Perrine, who was born Sept 15, 1906 and passed away Nov 27, 1992 in the town of Brown Deer.
 Like Wauwatosa, Brown Deer is a suburb of Milwaukee, suggesting that Mr. Perrine spent most of his life in the Milwaukee area.

 However, the mystery deepens.
 A kind reader, Dean Sturgis, notes that the zip code system was not instituted until 1963, indicating that the label must have been pasted into the Ansco after that time.
 It is unclear when Ansco stopped making film, but Kodak 122 film, first manufactured in 1903, was taken out of production in April of 1971, so it would have been impractical to use the Ansco after the mid-70s, when film stocks would have run out and labs would have stopped processing larger film sizes.